zulip/zulip/docs/git-guide.md

 where you committed them.

-So, before you stop working for the day, or before you switch computers, push all of your commits to Github with `git push`:
+So, before you stop working for the day, or before you switch computers, push all of your commits to GitHub with `git push`:

 ```
 $ git push origin <branchname>